-17 Dec How to Manage Feelings of Anxiety When Transitioning to Assisted Living
+17 Dec How to Manage Anxiety When Transitioning to Assisted Living

 As the United States population continues to age, more and more seniors are faced with the anxious prospect of transitioning to assisted living residences.
 While these changes may be necessary for the continued health of the individual, the move to assisted living is seen by seniors as a loss of independence and abandonment by their friends and loved ones.
 Studies now show that seniors fear nursing homes and a loss of Independence more than they fear death.